What is Halitosis (Bad Breath)?

 Poor dental hygiene- Inadequate oral care causes bacterial buildup on the teeth and gums.
 Teeth cannot shed their surfaces the way skin can, so microorganisms can easily attach to the teeth and remain there for extended periods.
 If not continuously removed by adequate brushing, these bacteria develop into something called biofilm, commonly known as dental plaque.
 When plaque is allowed to accumulate near the gumline, it will harden and begin destroying teeth and gum tissues due to intense bacterial activity.
 This leads to gum disease such as gingivitis and periodontitis, which enable proteins from bleeding gums and diseased oral tissue to fuel odor-causing bacteria.
 Tooth decay and poorly fitting or dirty dentures can also contribute to this problem.

 Illness and disease- According to studies, in approximately 10% of all cases, halitosis is caused by certain illnesses.
 Individuals who suffer from diabetes, lung disease, kidney disease, cancer, liver disease, respiratory tract infections, or metabolic disorders often experience chronic foul breath due to dry mouth.
 Sinusitis, pneumonia, bronchitis, post nasal drip, and polyps affect the airways and may also contribute to the problem.
-Other common illnesses associated with this problem include nasal odor, tonsil stones, GERD (gastroesophageal reflux disease), Zenker diverticulum, yeast infections of the mouth, and gum disease.
+Other common illnesses associated with this problem include nasal odor and tonsil stones, yeast infections of the mouth, and gum disease.
 Certain drugs such as antidepressants, high blood pressure medications, and antihistamines can factor into dry mouth because they reduce saliva production.

 Halitosis is a medical condition that lowers self-esteem and affects everyday life and personal relationships.
 People with chronic or recurring bad breath often lose their self-confidence.
 It can be difficult to know if you have this problem, because it is often challenging to pick up on one’s own scent.
 Furthermore, family members and colleagues may not feel comfortable telling you.
 One of the best ways to find out if you have foul breath is to lick the inside of your wrist, wait five seconds, and then take a whiff.